 Rajasthan was a long awaited trip.
 There are two things to see in Rajasthan – its desert and its magnificent forts.
-I was on a 5 day trip of Rajasthan which included Jaipur, Jodhpur, Udaipur and Ajmer; so basically it was covering the royal part of Rajasthan.
-We were four people; lets start by an introduction through this picture:
+I was on a 5 day trip to Rajasthan which included Jaipur, Jodhpur, Udaipur and Ajmer; so basically I was covering the royal part of Rajasthan.
+We were four people; let’s start by introducing all through this picture:

 The first city we covered was Jaipur which is the present capital of Rajasthan and has a popular epithet – “The Pink City”.
 Jaipur earned this sobriquet after Maharaja Ram Singh painted the entire city with pink colour as a welcome gesture for the Prince of Wales and Queen Victoria who visited Jaipur in 1876.